kartonfarkas/api_docs/source/suite/emails/launch_unsubscribe.rst

 Unsubscribing a Contact from an Email Campaign
 ==============================================

-Marks a contact unsubscribed for an email campaign launch so it will be counted in the campaign statistics.
+Marks a contact as unsubscribed for an email campaign launch so it will be counted in the campaign statistics.
 It affects the response summary (:doc:`launch_response_summary`) and :doc:`../../suite/exports/export_responses`, and makes segmentation based on unsubscribtion possible.